 By the end of my junior year of high school, desperate to find the perfect fit, I had become a pro at touring colleges.
 Nearly every weekend, our itineraries filled with different schools to visit, my family hopped in the car and drove all around New England.
-After I showed interest in gender-minority institutions and absolutely fell in love with Bryn Mawr, Wellesley and Smith colleges, my parents suggested that we go check out Mount Holyoke.
+After I fell in love with Bryn Mawr, Wellesley and Smith colleges, my parents suggested that we go check out Mount Holyoke.

 “No,” I insisted, picturing the words “Holy Oak” in my head.
 “I won’t go to a religiously affiliated school.”

 During my school breaks, I spend a lot of time teching at various animal hospitals across the South Shore of Massachusetts.
 At the Randolph Animal Hospital, which doubles as the town shelter, I have the pleasure of working with the resident stray dogs and cats.
 As a future shelter vet, this aspect of my job is especially important to me.